Boris Brott: Development of Canadian orchestras

+In the early 1970s, he played an integral role in the acoustic aspects of the construction Hamilton Place, now known as First Ontario Concert Hall in downtown Hamilton.
+He conducted the first notes heard in the hall on September 22, 1973.

 In 1975, Brott assumed directorship of the CBC Winnipeg Orchestra.
 In 1977 he had made his opera debut, conducting Donizetti's Daughter of the Regiment for the COC.
 Brott later directed Opera Hamilton and guest-conducted with the Canadian Opera Company and Sadler's Wells Opera.

 Brott served as the Principal Youth and Family conductor with both the National Arts Centre Orchestra in Ottawa and the Toronto Symphony Orchestra.
 From 1982 to 1985 he was artistic director of Symphony Nova Scotia.
 He led the Ontario Place Pops Orchestra from 1983 to 1991.

-Founding of Brott Music Festival and National Academy Orchestra of Canada
+Founding of Brott Music Festival, National Academy Orchestra of Canada and BrottOpera

 In 1988, he founded the Brott Music Festival, which has since become Canada's largest orchestral music festival.
 It is a major cultural event in Hamilton and surrounding areas for the months of July and August.
 From that, he created the National Academy Orchestra of Canada, recognized in 1999 as a National School by the Department of Canadian Heritage.
 The NAO pairs music graduates pursuing a career with professional musicians from North American orchestras in a mentor-apprentice relationship.
-It is Canada's only professional training orchestra and has graduated about 1,000 musicians.
+It is Canada's only professional training orchestra and has graduated about 1,200 musicians.
+In 2015 after Opera Hamilton folded, he founded BrottOpera with a similar model as the NAO—to provide performance opportunities for emerging young singers and keep opera alive in the City of Hamilton.

+During this period, Brott also became the first music director of the New West Symphony, Thousand Oaks, California, where he remained as Maestro for 17 years.
+He also took over the role of Music Director at McGill Chamber Orchestra from his father, who founded the ensemble in 1945.
+He remained its leader, now known as Orchestre Classique de Montreal until his death.

-Law school, and lecturing, broadcasting and recording
+Law school, lecturing, broadcasting and recording

-Brott studied law at the University of Western Ontario from 1992 to 1995, and in 1995 began giving motivational seminars to Fortune 500 companies using symphonic music as a metaphor.
-Brott produced, conducted, or hosted a large number of television and radio programs for the CBC, and the BBC and ITV in the UK, and recorded with various orchestras for CBC, Mercury, Pro-Arte and Sony Classical.
+Brott studied law at the University of Western Ontario from 1992 to 1995, and in 1995 began giving motivational seminars to Fortune 500 companies using symphonic music as an example of teamwork at the highest level.
+Brott produced, conducted, or hosted a large number of television and radio programs for the CBC, and the BBC and ITV in the UK, and recorded with various orchestras for Canadian Broadcasting Corporation, Mercury, Pro-Arte and Sony Classical.

-Brott became the first music director of the New West Symphony, Thousand Oaks, California, in 1995, and was later named Conductor Laureate.

-2000–2022
+Italian Opera 2000–2022

 Brott embarked on a guest conducting schedule at Italy's opera houses, including the Teatro Petruzzelli, the Arena di Verona and the Teatro Giuseppe Verdi in Trieste.
 In 2000, he conducted the first performance of Bernstein's Mass in Vatican City for an audience which included Pope John Paul II.
-In 2002, he took over leadership of the McGill Chamber Orchestra.

 In 2011, Brott was named Principal Guest Conductor of the historic Petruzzelli Theatre in Bari, Italy.

-At the time of his death in 2022, Brott was Artistic Director of the National Academy Orchestra of Canada and the Brott Music Festival in Hamilton, the Orchestre classique de Montréal.